zakimadaoui/GuiConnectHelper/docs/Getting started with GuiConnect+.md

 3. In order for the library to parse the received data, the program needs to continuously load incoming bytes by calling the *GCH_loadNextByte(…)* function (more on that later).

 **The code**

+This code can be found also in the **examples** section in the ArduinoIDE if the library is installed properly.

 ```c
 #include"GuiConnectHelper.h"